 If Cheney must be axed because she will not lie, then what will happen if Republicans take control of Congress in 2022 and are called upon to certify the Electoral College in 2024?
 How many Raffenspergers will there be?
 How many will insist, as Pence did, that they must do what the Constitution demands?
 How many will preserve any semblance of the rule of law and the primacy of truth?

 With this sabotage of Cheney, House Republicans are figuratively joining the Jan.
 6 mob.

-Mona Charen is a Senior Fellow at the Ethics and Public Policy Center.
-To read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate Web page at www.creators.com.
+Mona Charen is policy editor of The Bulwark and host of the "Beg to Differ" podcast.
+Her most recent book is "Sex Matters: How Modern Feminism Lost Touch with Science, Love, and Common Sense."
+To read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate webpage at www.creators.com.